Duffy Fairgrounds: Football

 The Watertown Red & Black play their home games at the fairgrounds.
 The stadium's namesake, Alex Duffy, was a longtime member of the Red & Black during its prime days as a professional team.

 Ice hockey

-The Watertown Municipal Arena is located on the fairgrounds.
-Since 2012, the arena has been used for a minor professional hockey team now called the Watertown Wolves of the Federal Prospects Hockey League.
+The Northern Credit Union Community Arena is located on the fairgrounds.
+Since 2012, the arena has hosted a minor professional hockey team now called the Watertown Wolves of the Federal Prospects Hockey League.
 It was originally called the 1000 Islands Privateers when it moved from Alexandria Bay to Watertown, and it took the 2015–16 season off for arena renovations.

 Other events

 As its name implies, the area is home to the Jefferson County Fair in late July of each year.

 Built in the late 1800s, it originally included a horse racing track where the grandstands now sits.

 From 1951 until 1974 it was home to the Watertown Speedway.